 Consequently, she began working on a new series documenting women in their element, often photographing them in their homes.
 In 2015, Armelis presented the series at Ripe Art Gallery in Huntington, NY in a group exhibition for Women’s History Month.
 Wanting to expand her skills, Armelis enrolled in the photography program at The Fashion Institute of Technology in 2015, just one year after her first exhibition.
 She’s expected to graduate in May 2019 with a BFA in photography.

 Currently Armelis is developing a new passion project: Own Your Pajon, where she will photograph and explore how Latina women are confidently embracing their natural hair, and thus their cultural roots.
-Inspired by her hard-working mother who immigrated from the Dominican Republic, Armelis commits full-time to her photographic career.
-She hopes to expand her brand and business in 2017 with a focus on portraiture and lifestyle photography.
+Inspired by her hard-working mother who immigrated from the Dominican Republic, Armelis commits wholeheartedly to her photographic career.
+She hopes to expand her brand and business in 2018 with a focus on portraiture and lifestyle photography.

 PRESS / FEATURES